WorldCup Sampling for Multi-bit LLM Watermarking: Further Analysis

 As shown in Fig.~\ref{Figure: Ablation Study}, the entropy-aware factor plays a crucial role in preserving text quality.
-Although it slightly reduces bit decoding accuracy, it substantially lowers the PPL of the generated text.
-In contrast, directly sampling from the original $g$-values without subtracting their complementary counterparts achieves relatively low PPL, but suffers from poor discriminability, which significantly degrades decoding accuracy.
+Although it slightly reduces decoding accuracy, it substantially lowers the PPL of the generated text.
+In contrast, directly sampling from the original $g$-values without subtracting complementary ones yields relatively low PPL but poor discriminability, which significantly degrades decoding accuracy.
 Finally, when embedding either bit 0 or bit 1, using complementary $g$-value functions consistently outperforms random $g$-value functions in terms of both decoding accuracy and text quality.
 This observation is fully aligned with our theoretical analysis in Appendix~\ref{Appendix: Proof}.
 Overall, these results validate the necessity of each component and highlight their synergistic effect.